• Skip to primary navigation

 What if I travel for work and then spend an extra few days on holidays at the end of the trip?

-This is where it gets tricky.
 If your travel is split between work and leisure, then all of your expenses also need be split between work and leisure.
 There are two key rules here:

 • The primary purpose of your trip must be work related, and